JWC1212/CarND-Advanced-Lane-Lines-master/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 A distortion-corrected image was firstly transformed to grayscale.

-Then I used Sobel Operator to get x-direction gradient with threshold(20, 100).
-At this moment I got a binary image.
+Then I used Sobel Operator to get x-direction gradient.
+This sobel-x was then preprocessed as absolute.
+After that it was scaled again.
+With threshold(20, 100) scaled sobel-x was changed to a binary image.

 To use color thresholds, I transfered the distortion-corrected image from RGB space to HLS space.
 Then I extracted S channel and H channel.
-Color threshold (170, 255) was used to S channel to get a binary image.
+Color threshold (170, 255) was used to S channel and (70, 100) to H channel.
+Then these two binary images were combined to generate a binary image of color.

-After get both binary images I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+After get both binary images of color and gradient, I again combined them to generate a binary image (thresholding steps through 5th code cell to 7th code cell in `example.ipynb`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]